solana-labs/solana/docs/README.md

 Building the Solana Docs
 ---

-Install the book's dependencies, build, and test the book:
+Install dependencies, build, and test the docs:

 ```bash
 $ brew install coreutils